ecmwf/earthkit-transforms/docs/source/concepts/temporal.rst

       :no-index:

+.. _temporal-spectral-analysis:

 Spectral analysis (FFT)
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The temporal module provides a full set of entry points for computing the discrete Fourier Transform, by means of a fast Fourier transform (FFT), of a data object along its time dimension.
+The temporal module provides a set of entry points for computing the discrete Fourier Transform, by means of a fast Fourier transform (FFT), of a data object along its time dimension.
-These are ``xarray`` wrappers for the functions in the ``fft`` extension of the Python array API standard.
+These are thin wrappers around the generic :doc:`fourier` module — see that page for a general introduction to the FFT support in **earthkit-transforms** and the full list of transforms.
 As with the other temporal methods, the time dimension is automatically detected from the metadata of the data object and can be overridden with the `time_dim` parameter.

-The transforms are implemented using the Python array API standard, applying the corresponding methods of the array namespace of the input data.
-This means the computation runs on the native backend of the data (for example NumPy or a GPU-backed array library) and returns ``xarray.DataArray``/``xarray.Dataset`` objects.
-Dask-backed data stays lazy, and the output keeps the precision of the input, so ``float32`` data gives a ``complex64`` spectrum.

-Two things are worth knowing before reading the results.
-Applying a transform moves the transformed dimension to the **end** of the result, so a ``(time, location)`` input comes back as ``(location, frequency)``.
-And when the input is a ``Dataset``, any variable that does not have the time dimension — a land-sea mask or an orography field, say — is **passed through untransformed** rather than causing an error.
+The general behaviours described on that page — native-backend execution, laziness under dask, precision preservation, the moving of the transformed dimension to the **end** of the result, the passing through of ``Dataset`` variables that lack the time dimension, the propagation of ``NaN`` across the transformed axis, and the single-chunk requirement for the time dimension under dask — all apply here too.

 **Complex transforms**